Angela Lynn Douglas: Early life

-Douglas was born in Detroit in 1943 to Hungarian immigrants.
-Her father was in Air Force Intelligence and her mother worked for the AEC, CIA, and DEA.
+Douglas was born in Detroit in March 1943.
+Her father, Charles Joseph Czinky Jr., son of Hungarian immigrants was in Air Force Intelligence and her mother, Deloris Coffey, was a folk singer in The Coffey Trio.
+Douglas would claim that she had her first UFO sighting at the age of 13 vacationing in Traverse City, likely being related to her later life paranormal interests, paranoia and other mental health struggles.
 She went to Hialeah High School, where she met her future wife Norma Arcadia Rodríguez.

-In 1962, she married Rodríguez despite her family's objections.
-In 1967, Rodríguez, pregnant, left Douglas to pursue a lesbian relationship with Joan Black.
+In 1962, she married Rodríguez despite her family's objections, and in 1965 the couple moved to Los Angeles.
+There, under the stage name Doug Delain, Douglas played guitar, first with local band Euphoria with William D. Lincoln, Hamilton Wesley Watt and Dave Potter, and later with Warren Zevon, and also with Love's Ken Forssi and Alban Pfisterer, recording songs together.
+In 1966-1967, Rodríguez, pregnant, left Douglas to pursue a lesbian relationship with a woman named Joan Black.

-Early Activism
+Early activism

-In 1969, Douglas came out as a trans woman and became active in the LA Gay Liberation Front, leaving in 1970 due to reluctance within the GLF to link homosexuality with transsexuality, and the fact they failed to support the campaign for a transsexual clinic in Los Angeles.
+In 1969, Douglas came out as a trans woman and through a job in Los Angeles Image newspaper she became active in the LA Gay Liberation Front.
+She left in 1970 due to reluctance of gay men within the GLF to associate with trans people, and the fact they failed to support the campaign for a trans healthcare clinic in Los Angeles.

 The Advocate published the headline "Gay Lib survives bitch fit", detailing her departure from the GLF to found the TAO while misgendering her.
 She later wrote for the same magazine in 1973 to defend Sylvia Rivera, critiquing her exclusion from the mainstream gay rights movement and trans people's exclusion from Pride.
 She denounced the "attacks on transsexualism and transvestism made by lesbian feminist leaders, such as Jean O'Leary", and concluded the piece by stating "it is encouraging to find so many transsexuals and transvestites willing to tear down the crosses which were used to burn and crucify Joan of Arc and Christine Jorgensen, among countless others, and beat their oppressors over the head with them."